Things to consider… Evening Outdoor Wedding: Do’s and Don’ts!

 As with any event, it is wise to have a Plan B (or even Plan C or D).
 This is most especially true for evening outdoor weddings because you won’t control the weather conditions.
 One thing that you could prepare for is to have a back-up area/space where you can transfer your event to.

 If you’re doing an outdoor wedding, the food stations/kitchen has to be considered.
 When you move to plan B, will the kitchen/serving staff still prepare/serve/manage accordingly?

 If the guests move to plan b, how much interval/moving time is needed?
 Is there enough staff/help to execute this move?

 If it indeed rained, is there a drying station?
-Where there are towels (also great as favours!)?
+Where there are towels (also great as favors!)?
 Are there umbrellas (you can rent these!)?

 Will the decor be applicable as you move to plan B?

-If you opt out of hiring a wedding planner or coordinator, but need extra server, set-up help and/or bartender, there are staffing companies like Staff Shop, where you can hire help directly and not worry about other things needed to be executed on the day of the event.
-Always remember to not underestimate the work and hours needed, as well as things that are still to be done on the day-of your wedding, even if you have everything planned already.
+If you opt-out of hiring a wedding planner or coordinator but need an extra server, set-up help, and/or bartender, there are staffing companies like Staff Shop, where you can hire help directly and not worry about other things needed to be executed on the day of the event.
+Remember not to underestimate the work and hours needed, as well as things that are still to be done on the day of your wedding, even if you have everything planned already.

 Don’t: Stress yourself too much

 No matter how much you plan for your evening outdoor wedding, there will always be things that are out of your control.
 How you plan the event will definitely help you not to overthink and stress too much.
 Creating actionable steps and plans will help you manage stress.
 If uncontrollable things happen, remember to keep the main thing the main thing—and that is enjoying one of the most precious moments that you will share with the love of your life, family, and your guests!